freakmaxi/kertish-dfs/README.md

 common cloud storage for micro services, video storage for a streaming services, and the like...

 #### How shouldn't be used?
-2020-dfs does not have any security implementation.
+Kertish-dfs does not have any security implementation.
 For this reason, it is best to use it in a publicly isolated network.
 Also it does not have file/folder permission integration, so user base limitations are also not available.

 #### How is the best usage?
-2020-dfs is suitable to use as a back service of front services.
+Kertish-dfs is suitable to use as a back service of front services.
 It means, it is better not to allow users directly to the file manipulation.

 #### Terminology
-- Farm: Whole 2020-dfs with multi clusters.
+- Farm: Whole Kertish-dfs with multi clusters.
 A farm can have one or more clusters with different sizes.
 - Cluster: A group of servers to hold data.
 A cluster can have one or more data node.
 - Data Node: A service running in a cluster to handle data manipulation requests.
 - Master: The server that has the latest version of the data blocks